 9. Should I Wait Until the Pandemic Is Over Before Starting the Surrogacy Process?

 The surrogacy process takes time, even before pregnancy, with applications and a matching process to find the right intended parents for each surrogate.
 That’s not to say the process will outlast the current pandemic, but it is a factor to consider.
-Because of some uncertainty surrounding COVID-19, no one can say for sure how long it will be until medical researchers find a way to end the outbreak.
+Because of some uncertainty surrounding COVID-19 and new variants, no one can say for sure how long it will be until medical researchers find a way to end the outbreak.
 It is up to you to decide whether you should wait or begin the process now.
-It may also be up to particular clinics whether you can proceed or not.
 Again, we recommend listening to our latest webinar with IVF reproductive endocrinologist Dr. Said Daneshmand from San Diego Fertility Center to learn more about some of the current studies and recommended precautions surrounding COVID-19.

 10. What Is the Risk of COVID-19 in Pregnancy and for Newborns?